-- 1. A designated person to be responsible for data processing and the provision of accurate and timely reports and encounter data to the Division; - 2.
-Designated staff to be responsible for ensuring that all contracted Providers, and all Non-Contracted Providers to whom Members may be referred, are properly licensed in accordance with Federal and State law and regulations; - 3.
-Designated staff to be responsible for Marketing or public relations; - 4.
+- 1. A designated person to be responsible for data processing and the provision of accurate and timely reports and Member Encounter Data to the Division; - 2.
+Designated staff to be responsible for ensuring that all Network Providers, and all Out-of-network Providers to whom Members may be referred, are properly licensed in accordance with Federal and State law and regulations; - 3.
+Designated staff to be responsible for Marketing, Member communications, or public relations; - 4.
 Sufficient support staff to conduct daily business in an orderly manner; - 5.
-Sufficient medical management staffing to perform all necessary medical assessments and to meet all MississippiCAN Members' Care Management needs at all times; and

-6. A designee who can respond to issues involving systems and reporting, encounter data, Appeals, quality assessment, Member services, Provider services, EPSDT services management, pharmacy management, medical management, and Care Management.
+Sufficient medical management staffing to perform all necessary medical assessments and to meet all MississippiCAN Members' Care Management needs at all times; and - 6.
+A designee who can respond to issues involving systems and reporting, Member Encounter Data, Appeals and Grievances, quality assessment, Member services, Provider services, EPSDT services management, pharmacy management, medical management, and Care Management.

-M. Base of Operations
+N. Base of Operations